PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-22 11:43:49
+Last updated: 2024-04-22 11:44:25
-Random Quote: Any man who steps between a father and his vengeance asks for death.  -  Rickard Karstark
+Random Quote: Rattleshirt, we called him.
+Treacherous and bloodthirsty.
+If there's honor in him, he hides it down beneath his suit of bones.  -  Jon Snow